OneCricketeer/apache-kafka-connect-docker/README.md

         CONNECT_REST_ADVERTISED_HOST_NAME: connect-jib-2
 ```

 A reverse proxy should be added in front of all instances.
-See an example using Træfik in [`docker-compose.cluster.yml`](./docker-compose.cluster.yml).
-It can be ran via `docker compose -f docker-compose.cluster.yml up` and tested with `curl -H Host:connect-jib.docker.localhost http://127.0.0.1/`.
+See an example using Traefik in [`docker-compose.cluster.yml`](./docker-compose.cluster.yml).
+It can be started via `docker compose -f docker-compose.cluster.yml up` and tested with `curl -H Host:connect-jib.docker.localhost http://127.0.0.1/`.

 ## Extending with new Connectors